notificationapi-com/docs/docs/reference/js-client.md

 Default: AUTOMATIC

 By default, in-app notifications are set to read when they are displayed to the user and the unread notification count is reset to 0.
 Switching to the `MANUAL` mode will not set notifications to read on display.
-Instead, the user can set notifications to read using an overall "Mark All As Read" button and a "Mark as read" for each notification.
+Instead, the user can set notifications to read using an overall "Mark All As Read" button, or by using the individual "Mark as read" on each notification.
+The `MANUAL_AND_CLICK` mode works similar to `MANUAL` mode, but also sets notifications to read when user clicks the notification.

-Valid string options: AUTOMATIC, MANUAL
+Valid string options: AUTOMATIC, MANUAL, MANUAL_AND_CLICK

 import manualread from '@site/static/manualread.gif';